 1950 – 1968

 This logo is dedicated to the very first Whataburger outlet.
 It was opened in 1950 in Corpus Christi on the south coast of Texas.
-Harmon A. Dobson cooked hamburgers and fried fries in a small wooden building and poured soft drinks.
+Harmon A. Dobson cooked hamburgers, fried fries, and poured soft drinks in a small wooden building.
 Customers left their cars nearby and went to the window to buy fast food.
-Drivers passing by were attracted by a neon sign with the brand’s name shining brightly on the roof.
+Drivers passing by were drawn to a neon sign with the brand’s name, which shone brightly on the roof.

-But the Whataburger logo is one of many outlets that have been preserved in archival photographs.
-The exterior of the building is more modern: it was no longer the portable kiosk from Corpus Christi in 1950.
+However, the Whataburger logo is among many preserved in archival photographs.
+The exterior of the building is more modern: it is no longer the portable kiosk from Corpus Christi in 1950.
 The picture shows a large structure with two windows (one closed), an entrance door, a terrace, an urn, a flat roof, and a huge black sign.
 The white word “WHATABURGER” is written in a strict bold sans-serif font.

 1968 – 1972

 In 1961, Harmon A. Dobson improved the Whataburger architecture by building the first A-frame.
-To make the new restaurant visible from afar, he made the roof striped.
+To make the new restaurant visible from afar, he stripped the roof.
 First, two steel tubes were attached to the pediment at the top of the makeshift “A” to mimic the sides of the “W.” This building version is depicted in the presented logo.

 As you can see in the picture, a long covered terrace with five triangular notches on the roof is attached to the A-shaped structure.
-The name of the restaurant is written on two signs.
+The restaurant’s name is written on two signs.
 The first is at the highest point of the frame and is divided into squares so that each letter is placed in its separate quadrangle.
-The second sign adorns the entrance part of the terrace and has the shape of a rhombus.
+The second sign adorns the terrace entrance and is shaped like a rhombus.

-In addition, the logo is complemented by another word, “WHATABURGER,” in the upper right corner.
+In addition, the logo is complemented by the word “WHATABURGER” in the upper-right corner.
 It is decorated with a handwritten font that imitates the inscription with a wide brush.
-A little lower is the italic phrase “DRIVE INNS,” indicating that the restaurant caters to drivers.
+A little lower, the italic phrase “DRIVE INNS” indicates that the restaurant caters to drivers.
 Beneath the emblem is the phrase “THERE’S ONE NEAR YOU” with the word “YOU” underlined.
-The entire line is typed in capital letters but in small letters, slanted to the right.
+The entire line is typed in capital but small letters, slanted to the right.

 1972 – today